jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-14d.md

 <!-- How could the Nefilim predict when the Deluge would burst out of Antarctica?

-The Mesopotamian texts, we know, related the Deluge and the climatic changes preceding it to seven "passings"—undoubtedly meaning the periodic passage of the Twelfth Planet in Earth's vicinity.
+The Mesopotamian texts, we know, related the Deluge and the climatic changes preceding it to seven "passings"—undoubtedly meaning the periodic passage of the 12th Planet in Earth's vicinity.
 We know that even the Moon, Earth's small satellite, exerts sufficient gravitational pull to cause the tides.
 Both Mesopotamian and biblical texts described how the Earth shook when the Celestial Lord passed in Earth's vicinity.

-Could it be that the Nefilim, observing the climatic changes and the instability of the Antarctic ice sheet, realized that the next, seventh "passing" of the Twelfth Planet would trigger the impending catastrophe?
+Could it be that the Nefilim, observing the climatic changes and the instability of the Antarctic ice sheet, realized that the next, seventh "passing" of the 12th Planet would trigger the impending catastrophe?

 Ancient texts show that it was so. -->